Updated: September 28, 2021; Original post: June 7, 2018

 Aggravated assault is defined by Texas Statutes 22.01 and 22.02 as such:

-Recklessness is acting with disregard to the results of an action.
+Recklessness is acting with a conscious disregard to the results of that action.
 For example, a reckless driver does not necessarily act with intent to harm but presents a risk of harm to the other driver with his or her reckless actions, such as speeding or tailgating.

 Serious bodily injury

-Serious bodily injury is described as such under the law:
+Serious bodily injury is described as such under Texas criminal law:

 These types of injuries normally require hospitalization, surgery, or physical therapy for treatment.